 For her experiment, Soni used the color wheel task, a popular tool in visual working memory studies.
 In this task, the model is presented with colored bars of varying orientations and later prompted to recall the color associated with particular orientations.

-The model “had to correctly associate the color of a bar with its orientation and then maintain that information over a delay,” Soni said.
+The model “has to correctly associate the color and the orientation of a bar together, and it has to maintain that information over some delay,” Soni said.
 The task allowed her to compare the model’s performance with human behavior data collected by the lab in a previous study.

 Inspiration for the model traces back to earlier research by Matt Nassar, an assistant professor of neuroscience and cognitive and psychological sciences, which showed how chunking can work in a computational model but didn’t explore how this could play out in humans.